flavianowilliams/HICOLM3/README.md

 $ sudo ./install.sh
 ```

-Notice: gfortran libraries is necessary to install Hicolm program.
+Notice: gfortran libraries is necessary to compile the Hicolm program.

 # Usage